 Everyone and their Great Aunt Edith seem to have friendly advice on how to remove a tick.
 The trick is knowing how to sort the myths from the facts—getting tick removal wrong could be dangerous.
-Burning a tick with a match and painting over it with nail polish are not safe ways to remove ticks (no matter what Aunt Edith says).
-Methods such as these can result in an increased risk of diseases like Lyme disease and Rocky Mountain spotted fever.
+For example, burning a tick with a match and painting over it with nail polish are not safe ways to remove ticks (no matter what Aunt Edith says).
+Methods such as these can increase the risk of contracting Lyme disease and Rocky Mountain spotted fever.
 So, let’s take a look at how to remove a tick the right way.

-Removing a tick is unlike removing any other type of insect from the body.
+The proper way to remove a tick is unlike removing any other type of insect from the body.
 While you can simply brush away most bugs, a tick attaches to the body, bites the skin, inserts a barbed feeding tube, and begins drinking blood.
-Ticks differ from most biting bugs in that they tend to burrow into the skin and remain attached to the body even after biting.
-Because many ticks carry diseases, they can pass these diseases to the human host while attached.
+Ticks differ from most biting bugs in that they burrow into the skin and remain attached to the body even after biting.
+Because many ticks carry diseases, they can pass these diseases to their human host while attached.

 While you may be eager to remove a tick from your body or your child’s body as quickly as possible, it’s important to have the right supplies on hand first.
 Here’s what you’ll need: